sinch/sinch-sdk-java-snippets/snippets/src/main/java/numbers/README.md

 # Numbers snippets
-Sinch Java SDK Code Snippets Repository
+Sinch Java SDK Code Snippets Repository for Numbers APIs

 See main [README.md](../../../../../README.md) for how to execute snippets

 - Numbers